tdhopper/pythonplot.com/INTRO.md

 ### Further Reading

-Jake Vanderplas's PyCon 2017 talk [The Python Visualization Landscape](https://www.youtube.com/watch?v=FytuB8nFHPQ) still explains how these libraries relate to one another, as does Dan Saber's [A Dramatic Tour through Python's Data Visualization Landscape (including ggplot and Altair)](https://dsaber.com/2016/10/02/a-dramatic-tour-through-pythons-data-visualization-landscape-including-ggplot-and-altair/).
-Both predate several of the libraries here, but the family tree they draw holds.
+Jake Vanderplas's PyCon 2017 talk [The Python Visualization Landscape](https://www.youtube.com/watch?v=FytuB8nFHPQ) still explains how these libraries relate to one another, as does Dan Saber's [A Dramatic Tour through Python's Data Visualization Landscape (including ggplot and Altair)](https://dsaber.com/2016/10/02/a-dramatic-tour-through-pythons-data-visualization-landscape-including-ggplot-and-altair/), though both predate several of the libraries here.

 ### Hearty Thank You

-Much Python plotting development is done by open source developers who have an (almost) thankless task.
-I am extremely grateful for the countless hours of many who have helped me do my job.
+Open source developers do most Python plotting development, an (almost) thankless job.
+I am grateful for the hours they have spent helping me do mine.
 Please keep it up!

 ### Why all the talk about ggplot?

-The word "ggplot" comes up a lot in discussions of plotting.
 Before I started using Python, I did most of my data analysis work in [R](https://cran.r-project.org/ "The Comprehensive R Archive Network").
-I, with many Pythonistas, remain a big fan of Hadley Wickham's [ggplot2](http://ggplot2.org/ "ggplot2"), a "[grammar of graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448 "The Grammar of Graphics (Statistics and Computing): Leland Wilkinson, D. Wills, D. Rope, A. Norton, R. Dubbs: 9780387245447: Amazon.com: Books")" implementation in R, for exploratory data analysis.
+Like many Pythonistas, I remain a fan of Hadley Wickham's [ggplot2](https://ggplot2.tidyverse.org/ "ggplot2"), a "[grammar of graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448 "The Grammar of Graphics")" implementation in R, for exploratory data analysis.

-Like [scikit-learn](http://scikit-learn.org/ "scikit-learn: machine learning in Python") for machine learning in Python, ggplot2 provides a consistent API with sane defaults.
-The consistent interface makes it easier to iterate rapidly with low cognitive overhead.
-The sane defaults makes it easy to drop plots right into an email or presentation.
+Like [scikit-learn](http://scikit-learn.org/ "scikit-learn: machine learning in Python") for machine learning in Python, ggplot2 has a consistent API and sane defaults.
+The consistent interface lets me iterate without stopping to think.
+The sane defaults make it easy to drop plots right into an email or presentation.

-Particularly, ggplot2 allows the user to make basic plots (bar, histogram, line, scatter, density, violin) from data frames _with_ [faceting](http://ggplot2.tidyverse.org/reference/facet_grid.html) and [layering](https://rpubs.com/hadley/ggplot2-layers) by discrete values.
+ggplot2 makes basic plots (bar, histogram, line, scatter, density, violin) from data frames _with_ [faceting](http://ggplot2.tidyverse.org/reference/facet_grid.html) and [layering](https://rpubs.com/hadley/ggplot2-layers) by discrete values.

-An excellent introduction to the power of ggplot2 is in Hadley Wickham and Garrett Grolemund's book [R for Data Science](http://r4ds.had.co.nz/data-visualisation.html).
+Hadley Wickham and Garrett Grolemund's [R for Data Science](http://r4ds.had.co.nz/data-visualisation.html) teaches ggplot2 well.

 ### Humble Rosetta Stone for Visualization in Exploratory Data Analysis

-Below I have begun compiling a list of basic plots for exploratory data analysis.
-I have generated the plots with as many different libraries as time (and library) permits.
+Below is a list of basic plots for exploratory data analysis, each made with as many libraries as time (and library) permit.

-My hope is that this will (1) help you in your daily practice to work with what is available and (2) help inspire future development of Python plotting libraries.
+I hope it helps you work with what exists today and inspires what gets built next.

-Some rudimentary instructions on how you can contribute plots are [here](https://github.com/tdhopper/pythonplot.com#contributing).
+[Contributing instructions](https://github.com/tdhopper/pythonplot.com#contributing) are on GitHub.
 [General feedback or other plot suggestions](https://github.com/tdhopper/pythonplot.com/issues) are welcome.

 #### Data

-The datasets used below are included with ggplot2.
-One is the [Prices of 50,000 round cut diamonds](http://ggplot2.tidyverse.org/reference/diamonds.html) and the other is [Fuel economy data from 1999 and 2008 for 38 popular models of car](http://ggplot2.tidyverse.org/reference/mpg.html).
+ggplot2 ships the datasets used below: the [Prices of 50,000 round cut diamonds](http://ggplot2.tidyverse.org/reference/diamonds.html) and [Fuel economy data from 1999 and 2008 for 38 popular models of car](http://ggplot2.tidyverse.org/reference/mpg.html).

 The time series example is a random walk I generate with a quick Python script.

-Here's what a few rows of the datasets looks like:
+A few rows of each: